YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions

-\paragraph{\textbf{Computational Efficiency:}} In terms of computational efficiency, YOLOv10n is the most efficient, with a processing time of 2ms per image and a GFLOPs count of 8.3, as shown in Figures \ref{fig: proc time signs} and \ref{fig: time and gflop signs}.
-YOLO11n closely trails this at 2.2ms with a 6.4 GFLOPs count, and YOLOv3u-tiny with a processing time of 2.4ms and a GFLOPs count of 19, making it relatively computationally inefficient compared to the other fast models.
-However, the data indicates that YOLOv9e, YOLOv9m, YOLOv9c, and YOLOv9s are the least efficient, with inference times of 16.1ms, 12.1ms, 11.6ms, and 11.1ms, and GFLOPs count of 189.4, 76.7, 102.6, and 26.8 respectively.
+\paragraph{\textbf{Computational Efficiency:}} Regarding computational efficiency, YOLOv10n is the most efficient, with a processing time of 2ms per image and a GFLOPs count of 8.3, as shown in Figure \ref{fig: time and gflop signs}.
+YOLO11n closely trails this at 2.2ms with a 6.4 GFLOPs count, and YOLOv3u tiny with a processing time of 2.4ms and a GFLOPs count of 19, making it relatively computationally inefficient compared to the other fast models.
+However, the data indicates that YOLOv9e, YOLOv9m, YOLOv9c, and YOLOv9s are the least efficient, with inference times of 16.1ms, 12.1ms, 11.6ms, and 11.1ms, and GFLOPs count of 189.4, 76.7, 102.6, and 26.8, respectively.
 These findings delineate a clear trade-off between accuracy and computational efficiency.

-\paragraph{\textbf{Overall Performance:}} When evaluating overall performance, which includes accuracy, size, and model efficiency, YOLO11m emerges as a consistently top-performing model.
-It achieves a mAP50-95 of 0.795, an inference time of 2.4ms, a model size of 38.8Mb, and a 67.9 GFLOPs count, as detailed in Figures \ref{fig: map signs}, \ref{fig: proc time signs}, \ref{fig: time and gflop signs}, and Table \ref{tab:evaluation_ traffic_ signs}.
-This is followed by YOLO11l (mAP50-95 of 0.794, inference time of 4.6ms, size of 49Mb, and 86.8 GFLOPs count), and YOLOv10m (mAP50-95 of 0.781, inference time of 2.4ms, size of 32.1Mb, 63.8 GFLOPs count).
-These results highlight the robustness of these models in detecting traffic signs of various sizes while maintaining short inference times and small model sizes.
-Notably, the YOLO11 and YOLOv10 families significantly outperform other YOLO families, in terms of accuracy and computational efficiency in this dataset, as their models consistently surpass counterparts from the YOLOv3u, YOLOv5u, YOLOv8, YOLOv9, and YOLOv10 families, demonstrating their ability to balance precision and speed effectively in the detection of objects with varying sizes.
+\paragraph{\textbf{Overall Performance:}} When evaluating overall performance, which includes accuracy, size, and model efficiency, YOLO11m emerges as a consistently top-performing model as detailed in Figures \ref{fig: traffic signs table}, \ref{fig: map signs}, \ref{fig: prec signs}, and \ref{fig: time and gflop signs}.
+This is followed by YOLO11l and YOLOv10m showcasing the robustness of these models.
+On the contrary, YOLOv9e demonstrates poor performance overall in terms of accuracy, speed, GFLOPs, and model size.
+Additionally, YOLOv5um, YOLOv8m, and YOLOv8s performed suboptimally, further indicating the inconsistency in performance among earlier model families.
+Notably, the YOLO11 and YOLOv12 families significantly outperform other YOLO families regarding accuracy and computational efficiency.
+Their models consistently surpass counterparts from the YOLOv3u, YOLOv5u, YOLOv8, YOLOv9, and YOLOv10 families, demonstrating their ability to balance precision and speed effectively in the detection of objects with varying sizes.